John Napier: Life

 There are no records of Napier's early learning, but many believe that he was privately tutored during early childhood.
-At age 13, he was enrolled in St Salvator's College, St Andrews.
+At age 13 he was enrolled in St Salvator's College, St Andrews.
 Near the time of his matriculation the quality of the education provided by the university was poor, owing in part to the Reformation's causing strife between those of the old faith and the growing numbers of Protestants.
 There are no records showing that John Napier completed his education at St Andrews.
-It is believed he left Scotland to further his education in mainland Europe, following the advice given by his uncle Adam Bothwell in a letter written to John Napier's father on 5 December 1560, saying, "I pray you, sir, to send John to the schools either to France or Flanders, for he can learn no good at home".
-It is not known which university Napier attended in Europe, but when he returned to Scotland in 1571 he was fluent in Greek, a language that was not commonly taught in European universities at the time.
-There are also no records showing his enrollment in the premier universities in Paris or Geneva during this time.
+It is believed he left Scotland to further his education in mainland Europe, following the advice given by his uncle Adam Bothwell in a letter written to John Napier's father on 5 December 1560, saying, "I pray you, sir, to send John to the schools either to France or Flanders, for he can learn no good at home."
+It is not known which university Napier attended in Europe, but when he returned to Scotland in 1571 he was fluent in Greek, a language not commonly taught in European universities at the time.
+There are no records showing his enrollment in the premier universities in Paris or Geneva during this time either.

-In 1571, Napier, aged 21, returned to Scotland, and bought a castle at Gartness in 1574.
-On the death of his father in 1608, Napier and his family moved into Merchiston Castle in Edinburgh, where he resided the remainder of his life.
-He had a property within Edinburgh city as well on Borthwick's Close off the Royal Mile.
+In 1571 Napier, aged 21, returned to Scotland and bought a castle at Gartness in 1574.
+On the death of his father in 1608 Napier and his family moved into Merchiston Castle in Edinburgh, where he lived for the rest of his life.
+He had a property within Edinburgh city as well, on Borthwick's Close off the Royal Mile.